 The reality might not be quite as dramatic for many, with the types of investors who pursue a day trading strategy as varied as you’d find across any other kind of investment plan.

-Day trading can be an incredibly complex and dynamic way to approach investing, but as with any form of investing strategy, there are many different ways it can be implemented.
+Day trading can be an incredibly complex and dynamic way to approach investing, but as with any form of investing strategy, it can be implemented in many different ways.
 While it takes a solid base of knowledge on the fundamentals of markets, it is possible to make money from day trading for those with the right education and temperament.

 The temperament, or mental approach, to day trading is one of the critical aspects.
 Anyone can learn day trading principles, but only some have the discipline to stick to the plan when the markets throw out curve balls.